- Staff

 Jeremy hoffman, PH.D

-Jeremy Hoffman Ph.D. (he/him) (jeremy@groundworkusa.org) is the new Director of Climate Justice and Impact at Groundwork USA, establishing science-based metrics for project outcomes across climate and workforce development programs.
+Jeremy Hoffman Ph.D. (he/him) works to establish science-based metrics for project outcomes across resilience and workforce development programs.

 Dr. Hoffman received his Ph.D. from Oregon State University in 2016.

-When he’s not doing climate-related work, Jeremy is riding one of his bicycles in the James River Park System in Richmond, VA.
+When he’s not doing climate-related work, Jeremy is riding one of his bicycles.
 One of his proudest accomplishments was being named a Fellow of the American Association for the Advancement of Science (AAAS) in 2021, a highly-regarded honor for an early-career climate scientist.

 Close